YU-MITC/moodle-logstore_xapi/README.md

 - mod_vpl (7 events)
 - mod_workshop (6 events)

-Additionally, we have added the following question types to supported question types.
+Additionally, we have added the following question types to supported question types in quiz module.

 - Calculated
 - Calculated multichoice